4ster-light/blog/posts/introduction-to-interpreters.md

 on [X/Twitter](https://x.com/4ster_light) or by mail at [davidvivarbogonez@gmail.com](mailto:davidvivarbogonez@gmail.com), I am always open to criticism, just like I hope you did by reading this, I am always trying to learn and improve.

+> Also, as a bonus, you can find a version of this project in F# in
+> [github.com/4ster-light/f-logic](https://github.com/4ster-light/f-logic/), for those who are
+> interested and wanna expand their learning further, you will find interesting ways that Functional
+> Programming helps in this kind of problems, as well as algebraic data types, discriminated unions,
+> pattern matching, etc.

 ## Sponsor